-To help boost your efficiency despite all these sudden changes, you must use a scalable CMS.
+You must use a scalable CMS to help boost your efficiency despite all these sudden changes.
 That way, it will be stable and work even if there are variations in usage.

 As soon as you arrange a response from CMS vendors, the next thing you can do is pick out a response that best suits your business's needs.
 Then, you can contact the vendor to arrange a demo for you.

 Make sure that all your stakeholders are there during the demo.
-That way, if they have questions, they can easily ask themselves, and then see eventually how the system works.
+If they have questions, they can easily ask themselves and see how the system works.

 Your content flow should be how that content will be sourced, created, approved, managed, and delivered.

-Let's say that the content delivered in your organization is late.
+Let's say that the content delivered to your organization is late.
 Then, your content workflow is the culprit.
-It doesn't matter how simple or complex a workflow should be, what's important is that it is well-defined.
+It doesn't matter how simple or complex a workflow should be; what's important is that it is well-defined.

 Doing so helps maintain the efficiency of your CMS.

-For most mobile apps, a great CMS is needed for you to have a more streamlined process in creating, approving, editing, and then reusing content.
+For most mobile apps, a great CMS is needed for a more streamlined process in creating, approving, editing, and then reusing content.

 Over to You

-However, there are factors you should consider when choosing a CMS for your mobile app.
+However, you should consider some factors when choosing a CMS for your mobile app.

-For one, it would help if you can manage your content regardless of the device you are using.
+For one, it would help if you could manage your content regardless of your device.
 Second, working with your content, IT, and marketing teams should be a breeze.

 That way, everyone's on the same page, and content production will be efficient.

-Hopefully, the tips we have listed above can help you pick the right CM software for your mobile app.
+Hopefully, the above tips can help you pick the right CMS software for your mobile app.
 Good luck!